dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 the associated file resource.
 A GET request to the */api/trackedEntityInstances/\<entityId\>/\<attributeId\>/image* endpoint will return the actual image.
-The optional height and width parameters can be used to specify the dimensions of the
+The optional height and width parameters can be used to specify the dimensions of the image.
-    image.

     curl http://server/api/29/trackedEntityInstances/ZRyCnJ1qUXS/zDhUuAYrxNC/image?height=200&width=200
       > image.jpg

-API also support *dimension* parameter.
-It can take three possible values and those are *small(254 x 254), medium(512 x 512), large(1024 x 1024) or original*.
-Image type attributes will be stored in pre-generated sizes and will be furnished upon request based on the value of *dimension* parameter.
+The API also supports a *dimension* parameter.
+It can take three possible values: *small(254 x 254), medium(512 x 512), large(1024 x 1024) or original*.
+Image type attributes will be stored in pre-generated sizes and will be furnished upon request based on the value of the *dimension* parameter.

     curl http://server/api/29/trackedEntityInstances/ZRyCnJ1qUXS/zDhUuAYrxNC/image?dimension=medium